In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 You can see a micrograph of a sample of loose connective tissues below, where the dark spots are cells, the pink and purple strands are fibers, and the clear space in between is filled with ground substance.

 Connective tissues are often categorized by their structure as either specialized or proper.
 Proper connective tissues consist of cells and fibers within a gel or liquid called ground substance.
 Proper connective tissues can further be categorized as loose or dense, depending on the proportion of fibers to ground substance.
 Examples of proper connective tissues include tendons and ligaments.
 Specialized connective tissues are cells suspended in a matrix that may be composed of substances other than fibers and ground substance.
 Specialized connective tissues may not possess fibers at all.
-Examples of specialized connective tissues include blood tissues and bone tissues.
+Examples of specialized connective tissues include blood tissue and bone tissue.

 Muscular tissues are the third type of the four main types of animal tissues that we will discuss.
 The main function of muscular tissues is movement.
 Any part of our body that can move or change shape likely has some muscular tissues associated with it.
 There are three types of muscular tissues: skeletal, smooth, and cardiac muscle tissues.
 Each of these different types of muscle tissues has different features depending on its function.